remcalu/remcalu/README.md

-# Hey, welcome to my github page! 👋
+# Hey, welcome to my GitHub page! 👋

 My name is **Remus**, and I'm currently a 3rd year student at the University of Guelph, pursuing a degree in Honours Computer Science.
 Lately I've been getting a lot of experience with **Web development** and **Python programming**, if you're intrested in looking at my projects I'd recommend checking out my **Scrape Mega** project first, you can visit the website at http://scrapeme.ga/!

-## Contact me at
+## Contact Information
 * School Email:   rcalugar@uoguelph.ca
 * Personal Email: remcalu@outlook.com
 * Cell Phone:     (226)-505-4457